Omar Bradley: Early life and education

-Omar Nelson Bradley, the son of schoolteacher John Smith Bradley (1868–1908) and his wife Mary Elizabeth (née Hubbard) (1875–1931), was born into poverty in rural Randolph County, Missouri, near Moberly.
-Bradley was named after Omar D. Gray, a local newspaper editor admired by his father, and a local physician, Dr. James Nelson.
+Omar Nelson Bradley, the son of schoolteacher John Smith Bradley (1868–1908) and his wife Mary Elizabeth (née Hubbard) (1875–1931), was born into poverty in rural Randolph County, Missouri, near Moberly in 1893.
+Bradley was named after Omar D. Gray, a local newspaper editor admired by his father, and a local physician, James Nelson.
 He was of British ancestry, his ancestors having emigrated from Great Britain to Kentucky in the mid-1700s.
 He attended at least eight country schools where his father taught.
-The elder Bradley never earned more than $40 a month in his lifetime, while he taught school and sharecropped, the latter with the aid of all the family.
-They never owned a wagon, horse, or a mule.
-When Omar was 15, his father died.
-The youth credited his father with passing on to him his love of books, baseball and shooting.
+The elder Bradley never earned more than $40 a month in his lifetime, while he was a schoolteacher and sharecropper, the latter with the aid of all the family.
+They never owned a wagon, a horse, or a mule.
+When Omar was 15, his father died; he credited his father with passing on to him his love of books, baseball and shooting.

 His mother moved with him to Moberly, where she remarried.
 Bradley graduated from Moberly High School in 1910.
 He was an outstanding student and athlete who was chosen captain of both the baseball and track teams.